harness/developer-hub/release-notes/feature-flags.md

 #### Version 1.10.0

- - We've updated the Javascript SDK to 1.26.0.
+ - We've updated the Javascript Client SDK to 1.26.0.

 #### Version 1.9.0